What Works Best?

 - “Asset Allocation Based on Trends Defined by Moving Averages”

-In summary, strategic diversification and momentum and value strategies applied at the asset class level via low-fee funds may be among the best approaches for individual investors.
+In summary, strategic diversification and momentum and value strategies applied at the asset class level via low-fee funds (especially with momentum and value in combination) may be among the best approaches for individual investors.

-To reiterate, the above observations are just guesses regarding the kind of practical investing/trading strategies that work best.
-Data snooping bias and defects in statistical assumptions are pervasive (see Investing Demons), and these shortcomings generally suborn overstatement of expected returns.
-Also, “best” is also a function of individual goals and constraints.
+To reiterate, the above observations are guesses regarding the kind of practical investing/trading strategies that work best.
+Data snooping bias and defects in statistical assumptions are pervasive in research (see Avoiding Investment Strategy Flame-outs), and these shortcomings generally suborn overstatement of expected returns.
+Also, “best” is a function of individual goals and constraints.